Business Daily Media

 Here the challenge is that traditional cloud setups can’t keep up with the speed and scale of this distributed intelligence.

 That’s where the edge–cloud continuum comes in.
 It’s not just a new architecture; it’s a new mindset.
 Instead of pushing all data to a central cloud, enterprises now process it closer to the source, at the edge, while the cloud handles heavier lifting like large-scale analytics or model retraining.
-The result is a system that’s faster, smarter, and far more resilient, especially when supported by enterprise cloud engineering expertise that ensures workloads are architected for low latency and seamless edge-to-cloud execution.
+The result is a system that’s faster, smarter, and far more resilient, especially when supported by enterprise cloud engineering services that ensures workloads are architected for low latency and seamless edge-to-cloud execution.

 That is why this change is more important than ever: